Bahrens96/Bahrens96/README.md

 - 👋 Hi, I’m  Brian
 - 👀 I’m interested in  learning new programming languages and their various applications.
-I am hoping to obtian an entry level software/automation position.
+I am hoping to obtain an entry level software/automation position.
 - 🌱 I’m currently learning  game programming with python by Al Sweigart https://inventwithpython.com/invent4thed/
 - 📫 You can reach me via email at bahrens96@gmail.com